nathanbirrell/natee.biz/resume.md

 [MYOB](https://www.myob.com) is an accounting SaaS business.
 I was brought onto the Web & Content team.

+- Reduced inbound calls to support phone lines with the introduction of Support Article Search with Algolia.
+Built with reuse in mind, we used the same component on other areas of the website.
+- Strategic guidance on architecture decisions around NextJS, localisation and partial prerendering.
-- Key deliverables: support article search with Algolia integration; core web vitals improvements; integration with headless CMS (Contentful) and middleware performance improvements.
+- Other deliverables: core web vitals improvements; integration with headless CMS Contentful; middleware performance improvements; and a website rebrand.
-- Strategic guidance on architecture decisions (NextJS upgrades, localisation, partial prerendering).

 <h3>
   <span>Stax (by Versent)</span>